jxjo/Xoptfoil2/docs/airfoil_optimization/shape_functions.md

 ### Input Options

-Normally no input paramters are needed for shape function `bezier` as the defaults activate all possible geometry modifications.
+Normally no input parameters are needed for shape function `bezier` as the defaults activate all possible geometry modifications.
 Increase the number of Bezier control points only if you have advanced requirements like 'curvature reversals'.

 ```fortran
 &bezier_options                                  ! options for shape_function 'bezier'